TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 -------------

-It is suggested to enable :yaml:`autoconfigure: true` as this will automatically add Symfony service tags based on implemented interfaces or base classes.
+It is suggested to enable :yaml:`autoconfigure: true` as this will automatically add `Symfony`:pn: service tags based on implemented interfaces or base classes.
-For example autoconfiguration ensures that classes which implement :php:`\TYPO3\CMS\Core\SingletonInterface` will be publicly available from the Symfony container.
+For example autoconfiguration ensures that classes which implement :php:`\TYPO3\CMS\Core\SingletonInterface` will be publicly available from the `Symfony`:pn: container.

 Public
 ------